qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 The default functional layout, based on QWERTY, and every variant has this keymap; used as a starting point/template for custom keymaps and for debugging purposes when soldering key matrix to controller.

 ### Via
-Similar to Default but adds support for the [Via](https://www.caniusevia.com/) keymap configurator.
-Reduces the number of layers to 4 to comply with Via defaults, and remaps some keys to accomodate that constraint.
+Similar to Default but adds support for the [VIA](https://usevia.app/) keymap configurator.
+Reduces the number of layers to 4 to comply with VIA defaults, and remaps some keys to accommodate that constraint.

 Variants with keymap for Via:
 - 4x6